-GUC was founded in January 1998.
-Our headquarters is located in the Hsinchu Science Park in Taiwan.
-GUC is a leading application-specific integrated circuit (ASIC) design company.
-We provide comprehensive advanced ASIC services.
+Founded in January 1998, Global Unichip Corporation (GUC) has established its operational headquarters in Hsinchu Science Park, Taiwan.
+The Company is a market leader in application-specific integrated circuit (ASIC) services and provides comprehensive advanced ASIC services.
 Our goal is to offer world-class advanced ASIC services to assist forward-thinking IC manufacturers in enhancing their market leadership.
 The Company is driven by the pursuit of excellence.
 We aim to achieve outstanding performance in power consumption, speed, quality, yield, and on-time delivery and provide IC design services that meet our customers' needs.

 GUC's Advanced ASIC ModelTM is a custom IC design approach that combines design expertise, system knowledge, and manufacturing resources.
 It leverages advanced technology, low power consumption, and embedded CPU design capabilities.
-Additionally, it integrates critical production technologies through close collaboration with Taiwan Semiconductor Manufacturing Company (tsmc) and major packaging and testing companies.
+Additionally, it integrates critical production technologies through close collaboration with Taiwan Semiconductor Manufacturing Company (TSMC) and major packaging and testing companies.
 Through continuous development of advanced process design platforms and cutting-edge packaging technologies, this approach offers industry-leading high-performance, system-level design solutions.
 We also provide customers with a "One-Stop Shopping" design service, assisting them in achieving comprehensive System-on-Chip (SoC) solutions from the generation of design concepts to product mass production in the shortest possible time.
 We offer all essential services in the IC production process to our customers, allowing them to choose different services and delivery methods based on their specific needs and technical capabilities.
-This not only helps lower the financial and technical barriers for small and medium-sized IC design companies but also enables system manufacturers to develop custom chips on their own.
+This not only helps lower the financial and technical barriers for small and mediumsized IC design companies but also enables system manufacturers to develop custom chips on their own.
 It facilitates product design that achieves hardware and software differentiation and shortens the product development cycle, and allows for rapid market entry, thereby creating higher added value for products.

 The Company is listed on the Taiwan Stock Exchange: stock symbol 3443.
 The total paid-in capital of the Company is NT\$1.34 billion.
-We have a total of 885 employees.
-In 2023, our consolidated net revenue was NT\$26.2 billion, and the consolidated earnings per share were NT\$26.18.
+We have a total of 907 employees.
+In 2024, our consolidated net revenue was NT\$25 billion, and the consolidated earnings per share were NT\$25.75.